WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

     store( 'myPlugin', {
     	actions: {
     		readValues() {
-    			state.someValue; // Exists and its initial value is 1.
-    			state.otherValue; // Exists and its initial value is 2.
+    			state.someValue; // It exists and its initial value is 1. state.otherValue; // It exists and its initial value is 2.
     		},
     	},
     } );